-How to Find Bank Owned Property
+How to Find Bank-Owned Property

 It is critical to be able to quickly and efficiently pinpoint which banks have REOs to conserve time.
 Then investors, agents, and other buyers must understand how these financial institutions decide to sell.

-Bank Owned Property Search
+Bank-Owned Property Search

-- Real estate agents
+- Working with real estate agents

-- Bank branches
+- Contacting bank branches

-- Various types of foreclosure auction
+- Various types of foreclosure auctions

-- Bank owned property databases and software
+- Bank-owned property databases and software

-Bank Owned Property Database
+Bank-Owned Property Database

-- Contact information for bank decision makers
+- Contact information for bank decision-makers

 - Comprehensive training